foundry-vtt-community/wiki.js/development/guides/localization/localization-best-practices.md

 Would be best if we could have comments, but JSON doesn’t work that way.

 The localization keys are JSON data, so you can also organize strings hierarchically.
 This is useful for large localization files where small typos can cause hard to find errors.
-The follow is equivalent to the multi-part strings in the previous example:
+The following is equivalent to the multi-part strings in the previous example:

 ```json
 "minor-qol": {